mateusz-szczyrzyca/price-volatility-trading-bot/README.md

 ## price-volatility-trading-bot

+This is my old project which I fix and enjoy from time to time - be warned!

 This is simple and easy to use trading bot written in Rust which supports (currently) Binance crypto exchange where it monitors trading actions and builds it's own internal in-memory database about short term trends amongst crypt pairs traded on the exchange.